morris-frank/uva-rl-reproducibility/docs/index.md

 ## Implementation

-For predicting the Q-values given a state, we need an approximation function.
 For this, we use a simple neural network, consisting of a linear layer with 128 hidden units, a ReLU activation, and another linear layer.
-We use the Adam optimizer, a smooth L1 loss, and a learning rate $$\alpha = 0.001$$.
+We use the [Adam optimizer](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/), a smooth L1 loss, and a learning rate $$\alpha = 0.001$$.
 Our reinforcement learning agent consists of a semi-gradient Q-learning agent, with reward decay $$\gamma = 0.8$$, a final random action ratio $$\epsilon = 0.05$$ after 1,000 episodes of decay, a memory unit of 10,000 cells, 2 steps to consider, and a batch size of 64.

 ## Results